 Talking about trends, it’s a good idea to keep an eye on industry booms.
 Any job seeker can capitalize on what new companies are looking for.
 Your search results can be optimized to bring your dream job or even an open position with a particular company closer to you.

-When applying for a new position, having someone at the company to put in a good word for you can be how you get a job.
+When applying for a new position, having someone at the company put in a good word for you can help you get a job.
 Being friendly and open with other LinkedIn members can serve as a bridge.

-If a new job opportunity presents itself, who’s to say you sharing interesting articles won’t help you?
+If a new job opportunity presents itself, who’s to say that sharing interesting articles won’t help you?
 It may seem tricky, but this is how connections work.

-Even though your skills are a highly important factor in finding jobs in any industry, many professional assessments are often based on subconscious factors.
+Even though your skills are a significant factor in finding jobs in any industry, many professional assessments are often based on subconscious factors.

 Job Seekers: How to Streamline Your Job Search!

-Your recruiter can be in your connections or on LinkedIn groups you happen to post in, and how you engage with these tools can be a determining factor when you least expect it.
+Your recruiter can be in your connections, or LinkedIn groups you happen to post in, and how you engage with these tools can determine when you least expect it.

 Social media has a huge impact on modern social interaction.
-Using it as a professional tool can be a smart choice.
+It can be an intelligent choice to use it as a professional tool.

 Why Should You Update Your LinkedIn Profile?

-A company values your skills, but a recruiter is a human being, and being constantly exposed to your posts on LinkedIn can make them more familiar and sympathetic towards you, and this can help you find a job.
+A company values your skills, but a recruiter is a human being.
+Being constantly exposed to your LinkedIn posts can make them more familiar and sympathetic to you, which can help you find a job.

-Even Westlake says, in her article, that LinkedIn is a great tool to use in job searching.
+Even Westlake says in her article that LinkedIn is an excellent tool for job searching.
 Even though we approach it with a different mentality, we must remember we are talking about a social media platform.

 It’s Still Social Media At The End of The Day!

-The codes are different, sure.
-However, this doesn’t change that the way content and feedback are processed feels very similar to Instagram, Facebook, or Twitter.
+Sure, the codes are different.
+However, this doesn’t change how content and feedback are processed, similar to Instagram, Facebook, or Twitter.

 Just because the stakes are higher doesn’t mean the underlying principle is not the same.
 Recognizing this fact will give you an advantage over your peers.

-This isn’t to say that you should treat your LinkedIn profile exactly like your Instagram.
-But to find a job on LinkedIn, being trend-savvy won’t hurt your chances.
+This isn’t to say that you should treat your LinkedIn profile precisely like your Instagram.
+However, being trend-savvy on LinkedIn will not hurt your chances of finding a job.

 A slight change in mindset when approaching LinkedIn can do wonders for your search.
-Traditionally, a company will post jobs, and those posts will be replied to by a resume.
-With how jobs on LinkedIn work, many factors can improve your standing when applying.
+Traditionally, a company posts jobs, and a resume replies to those posts with information about how jobs on LinkedIn work; many factors can improve your standing when applying.

 Your LinkedIn Profile Is The Front of The Shop!

 Applying a branding strategy for your professional posts will grant you more credibility.
-Make it obvious that you are immersed in your industry.
-Your search can be a lot shorter if you successfully convey that all the jobs you are applying for, fall within your skills.
+Make it evident that you are immersed in your industry.
+Your search can be much shorter if you successfully convey that all the jobs you are applying for fall within your skills.

 Jobs are not blank forms you need to check.
-You know what your search is for, a job, this is why Easy Apply is such a useful tool.
+You know what you’re looking for a job.
+This is why Easy Apply is such a helpful tool.

-However, you must also consider the other search going on, that of the recruiter.
-Employers want to make their part of the deal as efficient as possible, adapting to their habits and patterns is how you succeed.
+However, you must also consider the other search going on, which is the recruiter’s.
+Employers want to make their part of the deal as efficient as possible.
+Adapting to their habits and patterns is how you succeed.

 How Can I Be Sure I’m Doing It Right?

-When clicking on the Jobs icon, you must have all of this in mind.
-Failing to account for all the factors that go into how people look for jobs can hinder your career.
+When clicking on the Jobs icon, you must consider all of this.
+Failing to account for all the factors in how people look for jobs can hinder your career.
 In moments when you can’t afford to be unemployed, having listened to these tips will prove a wise decision.

-Following informed advice on how to optimize your LinkedIn profile will put you on a great track to achieve your goals.
-Your new job is just around the corner, make sure if finds you at your best!
+Following informed advice on optimizing your LinkedIn profile will put you on a great track to achieving your goals.
+Your new job is just around the corner; make sure it finds you at your best!

 How to Optimize your Linkedin Profile

 The general idea with LinkedIn is, as with your CV, to leave a positive impression on those who read it.
-The gist is to use LinkedIn’s tools to their full potential, starting with your profile picture, your headshot is the very first thing employers see of you, so it’s a good idea to make it a good one.
+The gist is to use LinkedIn’s tools to their full potential, starting with your profile picture.
+Your headshot is the first thing employers see of you, so it’s a good idea to make it a good one.

-It doesn’t need to be a suit-and-tie picture, or with your utmost get-up, but you shouldn’t be doing anything questionable and the image should at least be in proper focus.
+It doesn’t need to be a picture of you in a suit and tie or with your utmost get-up, but you shouldn’t be doing anything questionable, and the image should at least be in proper focus.

 LinkedIn Headlines: Write a Great Hook!

-Next up is your Headline; this is the next thing an employer would see after your picture, and it needs to catch their attention.
-Avoid being generic, generally, the more of your persona you inject into your profile, the more genuine and eye-catching it will become.
+Next is your Headline.
+This is the next thing an employer would see after your picture, so it needs to catch their attention.
+Avoid being generic.
+Generally, the more of your persona you inject into your profile, the more genuine and eye-catching it will become.

-So avoid boring headlines like “looking for a job” and try to communicate why you are special, and why you could be of use to them.
-To help you out, here’s an article that’s all about the best LinkedIn Headlines.
+So avoid boring headlines like “looking for a job” and try to communicate why you are unique and could be helpful to them.
+To help you out, here’s an article about the best LinkedIn Headlines.

 And instead, turn it into something like:

-Little details such as these make your profile more unique and more likely to stand out.
-Again, careersidekick.com has you covered with a useful article on this.
+Little details such as these make your profile more unique and likely to stand out.
+Again, careersidekick.com has a helpful article for you.

 More General Recommendations

-There are more general recommendations to go over: Listing volunteer experience is bound to make you stand out, and also having recommendations from past colleagues makes you appear dependable and remarkable.
+There are more general recommendations: Listing volunteer experience is bound to make you stand out, and having recommendations from past colleagues makes you appear dependable and remarkable.

-It’s always a good idea to do networking, and LinkedIn is a great place for that.
-Don’t be afraid to knock on the door, say hi to past colleagues, and let them know you’re looking for a job.
+It’s always a good idea to network, and LinkedIn is an excellent place to do so.
+Don’t be afraid to knock on the door, say hi to past colleagues, and tell them you’re looking for a job.

-You don’t need to ask for any favors, you don’t need to commit to anything, and it costs you nothing at all to try your luck, and send your application and CV to anywhere where you’d think you’d fit or would like to fit in.
+You don’t need to ask for any favors, you don’t need to commit to anything, and it costs you nothing at all to try your luck and send your application and CV to anywhere you think you’d fit or would like to fit in.

-It’s a Marketing principle really, it’s in your best interest to be there, in the mind of colleagues and potential employers, sometimes just sending your CV lands you in their database for future opportunities, so don’t be afraid to try your luck.
+It’s a Marketing principle; it’s in your best interest to be there; in the minds of colleagues and potential employers, sometimes just sending your CV lands you in their database for future opportunities, so don’t be afraid to try your luck.

-If you want to read more recommendations on how to improve your LinkedIn profile and get the most out of the platform, check this read on the subject, it was very helpful for me, and it could very well be for you too.
+If you want to read more recommendations on how to improve your LinkedIn profile and get the most out of the platform, check out this article on the subject.
+It was very helpful for me, and it could very well be for you, too.
 Remember, be constant and brave in your job hunting, and good luck!

 See more articles by Andrea Corona.